30 C

 According to PL Capital, one of India’s most trusted financial services organizations, in its latest report on Life Insurance said the industry is expected to clock a compound annual growth rate (CAGR) of 14.5 per cent over FY23–35E, making it one of the most promising segments in India’s financial services space.

-Despite steady expansion in the recent decades, India’s life insurance penetration remains significantly below global benchmarks.
-At 2.8 pc of GDP in FY24, it trails the developed market average of 5.6 pc.
-Similarly, insurance density in India stood at just USD 70 per capita, compared with USD 3,182 in advanced economies.
-This gap highlights a multi-decade opportunity for the industry, particularly as households increasingly allocate savings towards financial instruments.
+India’s life insurance penetration remains significantly below global benchmarks, with a gap of 2.8 pc of GDP in FY24 compared to the developed market average of 5.6 pc.
+Insurance density in India stood at just USD 70 per capita, compared with USD 3,182 in advanced economies.

 With nominal GDP projected to grow at 10.5 pc annually, coupled with rising financial awareness, life insurance is set to emerge as a critical pillar of India’s household balance sheets.